Phillip D. Zamore: Involvement with biotechnology

 Zamore's research has led to a career in biotechnology, co-founding Alnylam Pharmaceuticals in 2002.
 Alnylam is dedicated to bringing RNAi based therapies to market and developed the first-ever FDA approved RNAi drug, Patisiran, gaining FDA approval in August 2018.
-In 2014, Dr. Zamore co-founded another RNAi based company; Voyager Therapeutics, which focuses on developing therapeutics for neurodegenerative disorders.
+In 2014, Zamore co-founded another RNAi based company; Voyager Therapeutics, which focuses on developing therapeutics for neurodegenerative disorders.